 I would never confess to something that I did not do, no matter what the circumstances, because once you confess, you can never take it back.
 No matter what transpires later, they will always remind everybody, “But he confessed!“ I have found that people tend to believe a lie more readily than they will the truth.
 And that is because they choose to believe what they want to believe, regardless of what is the real truth.

-Also in 1931 wealthy American socialite, Thalia Massie, living in Honolulu, was brutally beaten by her boyfriend and left for dead by the side of the road.
-Five native Hawaiian youths happened by, found her, and drove her to the nearest hospital where they dropped her off but did not stick around.
+Also in 1931, wealthy American socialite, Thalia Massie, living in Honolulu, was brutally beaten by her boyfriend and left for dead by the side of the road.
+Five native Hawaiian youths happened by, retrieved her, and drove her to the nearest hospital where they dropped her off but did not stick around.
 Later, when her mother demanded to know who assaulted her daughter, instead of the girl naming the real culprit, her abusive boyfriend, she actually accused the very boys who had rescued her and saved her life.
 And of course, everybody believed her, and the hunt and the subsequent conviction was on for those innocent boys.
 This true-life incident was the basis of a very good TV-movie called Blood and Orchids (1986), and starred Kris Kristofferson as a local cop on the case and Jane Alexander as Thalia’s bitch of a mother.
 Rosewood was also made into a movie in 1997 and The Scottsboro Boys was made into a Broadway musical, no less, presented as a minstrel show!

 When 14-year-old Emmett Till left his Chicago home in August 1955 to visit relatives in Money, Mississippi, his mother adamantly warned him, “If you see a white woman coming down the street, you get off the sidewalk and keep your head down.
 Don’t even look over her way.”
 Well, not only did cocky, young Emmett not take his mother seriously, he actually dared to defy her warning by catching a white woman’s eye in the local grocery store and then proceeded to whistle at her!
-The far-from-flattered, vindictive woman, Carolyn Bryant, told her husband what happened, and a couple of days later Roy Bryant and a friend of his showed up at Emmett’s uncle’s house where he was staying, abducted the boy, took him to the woods, beat him to a bloody pulp, shot him in the face, wrapped barbed wire around his neck and dumped his body into the river.
+The far-from-flattered, vindictive woman, Carolyn Bryant, told her husband what happened, and a couple of days later Roy Bryant and a friend of his showed up at Emmett’s uncle’s house where he was staying, abducted the boy, took him to the woods, beat him to a bloody pulp, shot him in the head and face, wrapped barbed wire around his neck and dumped his body into the river.

 When Emmett’s mother went down to claim her son’s body, she was told that his corpse was in a sealed box that was to remain closed.
 But at her unrelenting insistence, it was finally opened for her.
 One can’t blame her for wanting to see her son, but of course, she was shocked at his appearance.
 The boy’s tongue and right eye were hanging down the side of his face, his nose and ears were missing, and when she peered into the hole on the side of his head, she could see clear through to the other side!
 For the funeral, it was suggested to Mrs. Till that the coffin should be left closed.
 But she said, “No!
 I want it opened, so that everyone can see what they did to my boy.
 Let them all share in the horror.“

 As a mere formality, the two men were eventually brought to trial but were, of course, acquitted by an all-white male jury (hardly his peers).
 The verdict was met with public outrage all across the country, and the incident is said to have been the catalyst for the civil rights movement in the South.
 I was only 8-years-old when this happened, but I remember hearing about it on the news.
+Now after 65 years, this horrific incident also has received cinematic recognition with two productions so far, a miniseries for television and a feature film for theatrical release.

 So, do you think that the United States is so upstanding as a nation and sets the standard for moral righteousness for the world?
 Oh, yes, we’re malice-free and innocent of any wrongdoing, don’t you know.
 Among our other despicable acts over the years, how could a so-called civilized society accept, condone and allow the lynching of its fellow citizens and consider it sport and entertainment?
 In the South, especially, the perpetrators of the practice didn’t think there was anything wrong with it.
 As in the past with other executions, like hangings and death by guillotine, the lynching of blacks became public, social events.
 They even posted announcements for them in the local newspapers!
 People turned out in droves to witness them.
 Some would pack a picnic lunch and make a day of it.
+“Bring the kiddies along!”

-Alas, if this were only a thing of the past.
 A more recent incidence of racial injustice came to media exposure and discussion a whole year after it occurred.
 It all started in September 2006 in the small Southern burg of Jena, Louisiana, a town of only 3,000 people.
 Just outside of the high school, which is racially-mixed but predominately-white, stands a shade tree under which the students (the white ones at least) have been known to sit under during recess and other class breaks.

 One day at the beginning of the school year, some of the black students at the high school dared to sit under the tree.
 They didn’t think that they were doing anything wrong.
 Besides, they had asked permission from the school principal to sit under the tree (which I find to be ridiculous in itself), and he had told them that it was okay.
 I mean, it’s a public tree; nobody owns it.
 Well, the very next morning when the kids returned to school, there were three nooses hanging from the branches of said tree.
 The message was clear.
 This has been designated a “white” tree, to be used by them and nobody else.